 Q: How do I book a Red Light District Tour?

-A: An online booking is required to join one of our tours.
+A: An online booking is required for joining one of our tours.
 We’re a proud member of the Amsterdam Red Light District tours agreement, sanctioned by the City of Amsterdam – the local government.
 For an overview of our tours, click here.
 Or click on the button below to make a reservation:

 Q: How do I pay for a tour?

 Q: Where is the meeting point?

-A: The meeting point for a Red Light District Tour is always 2 meters in front of the white National Monument on Dam Square.
+A: The fixed meeting point for a Red Light District Tour is 2 meters in front of the white National Monument on Dam Square.

 Q: How do I recognize your tour guide?

 A: Our tour guides always wear a black hat with our logo on it: a red light.
 He or she will be there a few minutes before the tour starts.